jayantsharma/salt/README.md

 ```
 - (Tip: You can press `escape` repeatedly when in selection mode, without selecting targets, to step through frame by frame.
 In addition, to cancel selection in selection more, you can use `escape + s`)

-- Run `video_writer.py` to combine the images and the original video into a new video.
+- Run `video_writer.py` to combine the images and the original video into a new video, if you chose not to do so when prompted at the end of the `video_cleaner` run.

 ```shell
 cd $Anonymal/experiments/siammask_sharp